gvwilson/sensibleadventures/misc/bear-02.md

 He thought furiously as he spooned some more apple sauce.
 "Why did you leave Sergeant Gyalpa behind?" he asked, handing Princess Ogmin a biscuit.
 The princess made a face at it, but took it and bit into it anyway.
-Prince Lormay supposed that she had been eating a lot of biscuits and apple sauce recently.
+Prince Thokmay supposed that she had been eating a lot of biscuits and apple sauce recently.

 "Why would I bring him?" the bear replied.
 "Nobody cares enough about